What is Price Discrimination?

 Primary Requirements for a Successful Price Discrimination

-For a firm to employ the pricing strategy, there are certain conditions that must be met:
+For a firm to employ this pricing strategy, there are certain conditions that must be met:

 #1 Imperfect competition

-The firm must be a price maker (i.e., operate in imperfect competition).
-Therefore, there must be a degree of monopoly power to be able to employ price discrimination.
-If the company was in perfect competition, the pricing strategy would not be possible as there would be no ability to influence prices.
+The firm must be a price maker (i.e., operate in a market with imperfect competition).
+There must be a degree of monopoly power to be able to employ price discrimination.
+If the company is operating in a market with perfect competition, this pricing strategy would not be possible, as there would not be sufficient ability to influence prices.